kimadactyl/touchdown/_productions/sense-8/index.md

 permalink: /productions/sense-8/
 ---

+A moving image production experimenting with light/dark/colour to capture the moving bodies, with integrated audio description and amplified sound of the movement, for VI audiences, multiple camera use including CCTV, hand held and dolly.

 Film funded by a Capture Award from the Arts Council of England.
 Co-produced by Katy Dymoke and Katrina McPherson (G0 AT productions) for Touchdown Dance.

 ### Location